-A part of WWR's operations center is receiving and reviewing all PCRs and reports of serious injury.
-When those reports indicate a Marine is seriously injured (SI) or very seriously injured (VSI), the WWBn responsible for the geographic region where the Marine's unit is located will conduct an outreach call to the point of contact on the report.
-This initial contact with WWR personnel can assist commanders in anticipating the recovery his or her Marine is facing.
+A part of Wounded Warrior Operations Center (WWOC) is receiving and reviewing all PCRs and reports.
+When those reports indicate a Marine is seriously injured (SI) or very seriously injured (VSI), a case is created and assigned to the WWBn who is responsible.
+Case assignment is based on the WWBn responsible for the geographic region where the Marine's unit is located.
+The WWBn will then conduct an outreach call to the point of contact on the report.
+This initial contact with WWR personnel can assist commanders in anticipating the recovery of his or her Marine/Sailor is facing.

-The parent command plays a key role in deciding whether their Marine should be referred to the WWR, and consultation with the Marine's primary care clinician (PCC) should be a factor in the decision.
+The parent command plays a key role in deciding whether their Marine/Sailor should be referred to the WWR, and consultation with the Marine or Sailors' primary care clinician (PCC) should be a factor in the decision.
 Table 4 provides a list of ten basic questions to help predict the need for a referral.

-Table 4: Te en Basic Questions to Ask Before Referral Yes or No Is this a "non-routine", complex medical or psychiatric issue requiring in-patient treatment or medical care not offered locally?
+Table 4: Ter n Basic Questions to Ask Before Referral Yes or No Is this a "non-routine", complex medical or psychiatric issue requiring in-patient treatment or medical care not offered locally?
 Yes or No Is this a medical condition requiring extended out-patient treatment?
 Yes or No Will treatment and rehabilitation take more than 90 days?
 Yes or No Will the WII Marine have three or more complex medical appointments per week?
 Yes or No Does the wound, illness, or injury prevent the Marine from working in their current MOS?
 Yes or No Does the wound, illness, or injury prevent the Marine from supporting the unit outside their primary MOS?
 Yes or No Is it unlikely the WII Marine will return to full, unrestricted duty?
-Yes or No Is it likely the WII Marine will be referred into the DoN Disability Evaluation System (IDES)?
+Yes or No Is it likely the WII Marine will be referred into the DoN Disability Evaluation System (DES)?
 Yes or No Is the command unable to support transportation requirements for the WII Marine's medical appointments?
-Yes or No Has the command exhausted all local resources to address the medical condition without satisfactory resolution?
+Yes or No Has the command exhausted a reasonable amount of local resources to address the medical condition without satisfactory resolution?